coder/docs/workspaces/preferences.md

 - Email address
 - Username (this is the value that Coder uses throughout the platform, including dev URLs and the CLI's SSH configuration)
-- Shell (Coder runs this command when starting a terminal.)
+- Shell (this is the command Coder runs when starting a terminal)
 - Your dotfiles URI to personalize your workspaces

 ## Appearance

-If you'd like to use Coder's Dark Theme, you can enable it by clicking Dark Theme.
-By default, Coder is set to Light Theme.
+To use Coder's dark theme, enable it by selecting **Dark Theme**.
+Coder uses its light theme by default.

 ## Security